The Country Trust

 The Country Trust was established in 1970 by Lance Coates, a businessman (Coates printing ink) and organic farmer from Buckinghamshire.

 Lance decided that he wanted to establish a Charitable Trust in order primarily to promote sustainable, organic farming and to champion human health.
 In 1969, aged 60, he set up The Lance Coates 1969 Trust alongside an operating charity, The Country Trust.
+The Country Trust as we know it now was formed in February 1978.

 Rodney Stanford was employed to run the charity which he did for over 30 years.
 His wife Jane was a teacher, who saw the opportunity to broaden The Country Trust’s educational remit beyond lectures to key influencers.